cfpb/Metro2/README.md

 ## Running in Helm

-When running locally a helm deployment locally, we use the docker-desktop cluster that comes with Docker.
+When running a helm deployment locally, we use the docker-desktop cluster that comes with Docker.
 To prepare your environment, make sure that you have [kubernetes enabled in Docker](https://docs.docker.com/desktop/kubernetes/).
 Install helm (`brew install helm`) and optionally install [OpenLens](https://github.com/MuhammedKalkan/OpenLens) for better visualization.